Skip to content

 What is the Percentage of Women in Cybersecurity?

-According to research published by Frost & Sullivan in 2013, women account for 11% of the worldwide cybersecurity workforce.
-The study is co-branded with the (ISC)2 foundation, which is now part of The Center for Cyber Safety and Education and is highly publicized.
+The study is co-branded with the (ISC)2 Foundation, which is now part of The Center for Cyber Safety and Education and is highly publicized.

-Despite a significant increase in the number of women working in cybersecurity, the 11 percent statistic continues to appear in the media in the lack of new research data from another source, maintaining the stereotype of too few women working in the area.
+Despite a significant increase in the number of women working in cybersecurity, the 11 percent statistic continues to appear in the media due to the lack of new research data from another source, maintaining the stereotype of too few women working in the area.

 This was based on in-depth talks with several cybersecurity and human resources professionals, as well as verifying, analyzing, and synthesizing third-party studies, polls, and media sources, as well as compiling our own list.